 - Data: The existing Magento 1.9.X data will be cloned with Magento’s Data Migration Tool.

-- Extensions: Some Magento 1 extensions are not be compatible with Magento 2 code, so we’ll work together to custom build every extension you need.
+- Extensions: Some Magento 1 extensions are not compatible with Magento 2 code, so we’ll work together to custom build every extension you need.

 - Themes: Magento 1 themes do not migrate over to Magento 2.
 This is one of the biggest reasons that we build custom at TM.
 You’ll get a custom build that’ll translate into the future, no matter how your business grows.